SuperGrasp: Single-View Object Grasping via Superquadric Similarity Matching, Evaluation, and Refinement: Introduction

 To validate the effectiveness of the proposed method, we conduct extensive grasping experiments in both simulation and real-world environments across multiple scenarios.
-The experimental results demonstrate that our method achieves strong stability while maintaining excellent generalization capability.
+The experimental results demonstrate that our method achieves strong stability while maintaining good generalization capability.
 The task pipeline is shown in Fig.~\ref{fig:task-pipeline}.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose a superquadric-based similarity matching method.
-It represents a target object with incomplete point clouds using multiple primitive objects with similar shapes and scales from a complete point cloud database and transfers high-quality grasp candidates from the matched primitives to the target object, thereby providing rich and effective grasp candidates.
+The main contributions of this work are as follows: \begin{itemize} \item We propose a superquadric-based similarity matching method that approximates the overall geometry of a target object from its incomplete point cloud using superquadric coefficients, retrieves multiple globally similar primitives from a database to enhance its geometric representation, and transfers grasp candidates from the matched primitives to the target object.

-\item We propose a new evaluation-refinement network that expands the grasp-aware region and takes the initial grasp closure local region as an anchor region.
-This design enables the network to analyze not only the geometric features within the grasp closure region but also the geometric relationships of the surrounding points, leading to more robust prediction of grasp feasibility and refinement feasibility.
+\item We propose an anchor-guided evaluation-refinement network that builds a grasp-centered contextual representation by integrating the initial closing region with its surrounding spatial neighborhood, enabling more reliable grasp assessment and local refinement.

 \item We conduct extensive experiments in both simulation and real-world settings to verify the effectiveness of the proposed method.
 In particular, all training data are generated in simulation and the model is directly transferred to real-world scenes without any real-world fine-tuning. \end{itemize}